|Distance||3.2 miles roundtrip|

 At several points before the falls, glades of rocks and shrubs will replace the trees, unveiling splendid views of the surrounding mountains and valleys, as pictured below.
 Because the mountains in this area are so tall (at least for Missouri), the valley you see here is the deepest in Missouri, spanning 700 vertical feet from the mountaintops to Taum Sauk Creek at the bottom.

 Overall, this is a lovely place to spend an afternoon, with beautiful forest, scenic overlooks, and a mighty waterfall.
 Stop by the overlook alongside the park road on you way out for even more scenery.
-Let me know what you think in the comments section below and be sure to use #nocoastbestcoast on Twitter and Instagram!
+Connect with me using the social media links below and share your adventures!

 Dogs are allowed on leash.
 The path to the highpoint of Taum Sauk Mountain is paved and accessible, as is the glade overlook along the main park road, but the entire loop is not accessible.
 The trail to Mina Sauk Falls is rocky and steep, and is not kid-friendly; instead, take your kids to nearby Johnson's Shut-Ins State Park where there are easier trails and a scenic swimming area.
 Fall and spring are the two best seasons to visit; summer would be doable since the trail is mostly shaded and the ascent follows a cooling creek, but winter weather may leave the rocky trail icy and dangerous.
 Expect to see other people on the trail, especially when the weather is nice.